Restricted maximum likelihood estimation in generalized linear mixed models: Numerical Study

-We compared the four REML estimation approaches for GLMMs to the following unrestricted maximum likelihood estimation methods: using the default \textsf{ML} option for both \textsf{glmmPQL} and \textsf{glmmTMB}, and using the available code for unrestricted maximum likelihood estimation provided by \cite{bellio2011restricted} and \cite{liao2002type}.
-Supplementary material {S.4} offers further details on the set up for each of the estimation methods outlined above.
-In presenting the simulation results, we used the acronyms `PQL', `TMB', `MPL', and `DBC' to refer to the four unrestricted maximum likelihood estimation methods discussed above.
+We compared the five REML estimation approaches for GLMMs to the following unrestricted maximum likelihood estimation methods: using the default `ML' option for \texttt{glmmPQL}, \texttt{glmmTMB} and \texttt{dhglmfit}, and using the available code for unrestricted maximum likelihood estimation provided by \cite{bellio2011restricted} and \cite{liao2002type}.
+The supplementary material offers further details on the set up for each of the estimation methods outlined above.
+In presenting the simulation results, we used the acronyms `PQL', `TMB', `MPL', `DBC' and `HGLM' to refer to the five unrestricted maximum likelihood estimation methods discussed above.
 Note neither `MPL' or `DBC' actually involve a modified profile likelihood or direct bias correction \emph{per-se} in the case of unrestricted maximum likelihood estimation; rather, we used these acronyms because the code for the corresponding two methods originate from the authors of modified profile likelihood \citep[i.e.,][]{bellio2011restricted} and direct bias correction \citep[i.e.,][]{liao2002type}, respectively.
-We then paired each of these above acronyms with `REML' to denote the REML estimation defined in methods 1 to 4, respectively.
+We then paired each of these above acronyms with `REML' to denote the REML estimation defined in methods 1 to 5 above.